codinggita/vahansetu/README.md

 - **Environment Isolation**: Uses `python-dotenv` for managing secure keys.
 - **Diagnostic API**: Visit `/health` to verify database connectivity and frontend integrity.
 - **Emergency Fallback**: The UI includes a safety net that serves high-fidelity demo data if the primary database node is inaccessible.

----

-Designed with ❤️ for the future of Indian EV Mobility. 🇮🇳